vraptunovich/stock/README.md

 # 📈 Options Data Processing Pipeline

 This repository contains an automated end-to-end pipeline for downloading, processing, enriching, and aggregating options chain data from Yahoo Finance.
-The pipeline runs both locally and via GitHub Actions, producing ready-to-use CSV datasets and ZIP artifacts.
+The pipeline runs both locally and via GitHub Actions, producing ready-to-use CSV datasets and artifacts.

 ---